datacommons/commoners/README.md

-This is the Technical Assistance Providers directory, http://datacommons.coop/tap
+This is a list of Data Commons members, http://datacommons.coop/commoners/

 The list is maintained as a google spreadsheet, and then pushed to this repository using [sheetsite](https://github.com/paulfitz/sheetsite).